PippinwareLLC/openfxc-sem/README.md

 # openfxc-sem
 The semantic analyzer stage for OpenFXC.
 It consumes the JSON AST produced by `openfxc-hlsl`, builds a semantic model (symbols, types, semantics), and emits JSON ready for IR lowering.

+## Origin
+openfxc-sem is a distilled standalone CLI tool peeled from the larger (currently private) OpenFXC project.

 ## Overview
 - Pipeline: `openfxc-hlsl parse` -> `openfxc-sem analyze` -> IR lowering.
 - Goals: accept SM1-SM5 era HLSL/FX, produce a semantic model plus diagnostics without crashing (partial models are allowed when errors exist).